christiskatsouris/ivxPredictive/README.md

 ### Other

 - Phillips, D. C. (1995). $\textbf{The good, the bad, and the ugly}$: The many faces of constructivism.
 Educational researcher, 24(7), 5-12.
-- Hachemeister, Charles.
-"Credibility for regression models with application to trend (reprint)."
+- Hachemeister, C. (1975).
+Credibility for regression models with application to trend.
 Credibility: Theory and Applications.
 Edited by P. Kahn.
-New York: Academic Press, Inc (1975): 307-48.
+New York: Academic Press, Inc, 307-48.

 # Code of Coduct